 How to make jalapeno artichoke dip

 Place a small baking dish and spray it with nonstick cooking spray.
 Set aside.

 Drain and discard the liquid that comes along with the artichoke hearts.
-And squeeze the Arctic artichokes to drain the excess liquid and chop it finely.
+Squeeze the Arctic artichokes to drain the excess liquid and chop it finely.

 Chop the jalapeno pickles as well.

-In a mixing bowl add cream cheese, parmesan cheese, cheddar cheese, sour cream, mayo, onion powder, garlic powder, minced jalapeno pickle, and chopped artichoke hearts.
+Add cream cheese, parmesan cheese, cheddar cheese, sour cream, mayo, onion powder, garlic powder, minced jalapeno pickle, and chopped artichoke hearts in a mixing bowl.

 And combine them well.